-If you’re willing to customize your Moto G5 beyond what the OEM offers, then the word “Root” must have already clicked your mind by now.
+If you wish to customize your Moto G5 beyond what the OEM offers, then the word “Root” must have already clicked your mind by now.
 So here, we’re going to help you root Moto G5 and G5 Plus.

 Rooting will enable you to gain complete control over your device partitions, so you can mount them, access them, and modify them at your will.
 This allows you to get past the limitations laid down by the manufacturer.
 You will be able to use mods like ViPER4Android and Magisk, to make the most out of the current features and even add new ones.